Download the Qualifying Exam and Dissertation Guidelines as a .pdf.

 Meet with your adviser or the professor assigned to teach Proseminar to informally discuss your thesis topic.
 Once you have informal approval, complete the Thesis Proposal Form.
 You will then be given permission to register for Proseminar.

 You should take your qualifying exam.
 See D.S.
 Qualifying Exam for more information.

 During semesters you are registered for dissertation hours

 Continuous Enrollment: You must register for a total of 12 D.S. project credits.
 You can register for a minimum of one credit per semester and for a maximum of six credits a semester.
 Once you have completed your 12 D.S. project credits, you are required to register for one credit of continuous enrollment IDIA 898 every fall or spring semester until graduation.
-You should continue to send a weekly email about your progress to the program director.
+You should continue to meet online weekly with your adviser.

 During your final semester of dissertation

 - Apply for graduation with the Office of the University Registrar at the beginning of the semester in which you plan to graduate.

 - Turn in a complete draft of the dissertation to your adviser by Oct.
 1 (or March 1 for spring).

 - Submit a revised and approved version of your project to your full committee by Nov.
 1 (or April 1 for spring).
 A decision will be made at this time whether or not to approve your participation in the graduation ceremony for the fall (your adviser must notify the program director).

 - With the approval of your committee, schedule your project defense to occur before Dec.
 1 (or May 1 for spring).
 The defense should not occur until the project is presumptively ready for approval.